So, you’ve decided to investigate new Veterinary Practice Management Software.

 • Typically an external IT company is required to look after the server and issues that go along with that type of hardware environment.

-• Updates are not automatic, are are not always free.
+• Updates are not automatic, and are not always free.
 They need to be downloaded and installed.
 This can mean significant periods of downtime for 24/7 hospitals, and after hours’ upgrades for general practices.

 • To run multiple locations on one server requires an even beefier hardware infrastructure, and the pain of running a VPN.